n1cfury/FuriousRecon/README.md

 ### ToDo's
 - Test the -iL argument
-- Add an addiitonal argument for the full path.
+- Add an additional argument for the full path.
 - Figure out threading and get the script to run multiple windows for other tools (nikto, dirb, etc)
 - Port over to Python